Buckminsterfullerene02/dev-guide/src/ModSupport/ModKits/DeveloperModkits/HowCooked.md

 Before I go into the engine changes, I want to mention about editor only data.

-While making engine changes you may notice some code mentioning "editor data", "editor only data" or `WITH_EDITORONLY_DATA`.
+In your research, you may notice some code mentioning "editor data", "editor only data" or `WITH_EDITORONLY_DATA`.
 This is an option for packages to be cooked **with** all the extra metadata that the game itself doesn't need - most notably kismet graph data (rather than just the compiled bytecode) for blueprints, material shader code for materials, and niagara effect node definitions in niagara assets.
 I believe this exists again due to UEFN as it is enabled for that.

 Editor only data does inflate the size of assets considerably, but it does give the obvious benefit that you can still use cooked editor while still having blueprint/material source code show up in the modkit!